-What is the Start-Up Visa?
+What is the Canada Start-Up Visa?

 Benefits of the Start-Up Visa

 - As a permanent resident, you may qualify for Canadian citizenship after residing in Canada for three years.
-Canadian citizenship offers additional benefits, including the right to vote and unrestricted access to work and study.
+Canadian citizenship offers benefits, including the right to vote and unrestricted access to work and study.

 Have a qualifying business

-Your business must be innovative, scalable, and have the potential to create significant economic benefits for Canada.
+In order to be deemed a qualifying business, your start-up must be innovative, scalable, and have the potential to create significant economic benefits for Canada.
 A panel of designated organizations will assess your business concept, viability, and growth prospects.

 - Each applicant holds 10 percent or more of the voting rights attached to all shares of the corporation outstanding at that time (up to five people can apply as owners)